CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/authentication.md

 ## TL;DR
 To authenticate, follow the steps below.
 1. Get a temporary authentication token by calling the [Login endpoint](/api-reference/#authenticate), passing in your Currencycloud login ID (which is usually your email address) and your unique [API key](/register-for-an-api-key/).
 2. Extract the `auth_token` from the response payload.
-This is your authentication token.
-From now on, your authentication token will be used as a proxy for your login credentials.
-You will need to submit your authentication token with all subsequent API calls.
-You do this via the `X-Auth-Token` header.
+This is your authentication token and will be used as a proxy for your login credentials.
+You will need to submit your authentication token via the `X-Auth-Token` header with all subsequent API calls.
 3. To terminate your session and retire your access token, send a request to the [Logout endpoint](/api-reference/#logout).

-Detailed instructions are given below.
+Detailed instructions are given in the authentication guide below.

 ## Workflow diagram